johnjackoleary/cfi-commonplace-book/Lesson Plans/Commercial/CPL.4 Steep Turns.md

   - lesson
 ---
 > [!note]
 > With the exception of a few tolerance changes, this lesson is identical to [[PPL.9 Performance Maneuvers - Steep Turns]].
-That lesson has been embedded here for convenience.
+Please reference that lesson, and the extra information below.

 ### References
 - [[Commercial ACS]] Sec V.A